cloud-gov/cg-site/_docs/orgs-spaces/sso.md

 #### Disable Revocation Checking

-cloud.gov does not support certificate revocation checking, so the certificate revocation check will need to be disabled.
-This is specific to the cloud.gov relying party trust and will not impact other configurations.
+Cloud.gov does not support certificate revocation checking, so the certificate revocation check will need to be disabled.
+This is specific to the Cloud.gov relying party trust and will not impact other configurations.

 Run this command in Powershell: